Treatment for Anxiety in Dubai

 Question:

-I frequently feel anxious and get heart palpitation while driving in Dubai.
-In my home country the traffic is not so dense, so I don’t know, if this is “my Dubai traffic anxiety.”
-I must commute but I’m getting increasingly more scared driving a car.
-Is there a medication which can help me to get rid fast of the anxiety?
+I frequently feel anxious and get heart palpitations while driving in Dubai.
+In my home country the traffic is not so dense, so I don’t know if this is “my Dubai traffic anxiety.”
+I must commute, but I’m getting increasingly scared driving a car.
+Is there a medication that can help me get rid of the anxiety quickly?

 Answer:

-The anxiety you describe is triggered by external circumstances (in your case is driving).
-It can be in deed the denser traffic, nevertheless the anxiety affects your social or professional performance.
-So, there is no other option as to start the treatment as soon as possible.
+The anxiety you describe is triggered by external circumstances (in your case, driving).
+It can be, in fact, the denser traffic; nevertheless, the anxiety affects your social or professional performance.
+So, there is no other option but to start the treatment as soon as possible.

 Combining medication and psychotherapy is the most effective treatment method.
-Simplifying the treatment strategy: medication allows to suppress/remove the symptoms and the counselling helps to remove the medication while keeping you still symptom free.
+Simplifying the treatment strategy: medication allows you to suppress/remove the symptoms, and the counselling helps to remove the medication while keeping you still symptom-free.

 What is anxiety?